Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Five to seven days is sufficient.
-This covers your consultation, surgery, splint removal, and a follow-up check before you are cleared to fly home.
+Plan for five to seven days.
+This covers your consultation and nasal endoscopy, the surgery, recovery with splints in place, splint removal at your follow-up, and a final check before you are cleared to fly home.

 Nick Peplow